 George wanted to lose the weight for his daughter

 George decided to lose the weight so he would be healthy enough to run around and play with his one year old daughter.
-He lost 16 kg on the Total Wellbeing Diet*.
+He lost 2st 5lb in 12 weeks on the CSIRO Total Wellbeing Diet*.

 *Individual results may vary